Cooking Turkey Breast in an Oven Bag

 Why?
 You simply can’t go wrong using an oven bag.
 A few years ago, a reader suggested that I try them and I became a convert.
+I find cooking meat like turkey breast stressful because when it goes wrong - it can be inedible.
+Go ahead, try to eat dry turkey breast.

-Turkey breast is famous for becoming over done and becoming very dry and inedible.
 I cooked turkey breast in the slow cooker and that was pretty good because all the moisture remained inside the slow cooker.
 The problem was getting the timing right so that turkey was perfect.

 The Reynolds bags come with easy instructions for all sorts of turkey.
 My turkey breast was 8 pounds and was bone in (at the very bottom of the scale) and took exactly 2 hours to cook at 350 F. I calculated 13.5 minutes per pound based on the above chart.